spacetelescope/ins-jwst-community-software/tier2_standards/test_coverage.md

 # Project Must Have Some Unit, Integration, and/or End-to-End Tests

 This is one of the tier 2 standards.
-See full list [on the overview page](README.md).
+See full list [on the main page](../README.md).

 ## Short description